-Definition - What does Peat-Lite Mix mean?
+What Does Peat-Lite Mix Mean?

 The term peat-lite mix refers to a type of soilless growing medium that contains peat moss and other ingredients, mainly perlite, sand, composted bark, or vermiculite, to lighten the texture of regular peat moss.